Jiaqi0602/face_mask_detector/README.md

 ## Datasets

-Annotated datasets can be downloaded from [AIZOOTech](https://github.com/AIZOOTech/FaceMaskDetection), they provided downloadable data in both GoogleDrive and BaiduDisk.
+Annotated datasets can be downloaded from [AIZOOTech](https://github.com/AIZOOTech/FaceMaskDetection), data are downloadable in both GoogleDrive and BaiduDisk.

 ## Training
 Navigate to face_mask_detector/ then run: